 Despite many similarities between phone and chat, the latter seems to be taking over in customer service teams in many companies.
 Perhaps the best way of answering the question of which is better is to see how it compares with phone-based support.

 The first thing to note is the kind of support both channels offer.
 For phone-based service, it is usually the client who will initiate the call.
 Outbound calling is available for followups and selling activities, but it is challenging to start a call with a customer that is merely browsing a site!
 Chat on the other hand offers an ability to launch a “proactive” communication channel.
-The popularity of this method of outreach varies significantly by market and industry, but the overall rate is about 7%.
+The popularity of this method of outreach in terms of acceptance rate varies significantly by market and industry, but the overall rate is about 6.52% in 2018.

 In terms of immediacy and easy access, chat is probably the winner.
 However, tone and context is sometimes difficult to translate in the written word so this fact needs to be taken into consideration – although, if your team depends heavily on vocal and visual cues in service situations, audio/video chat can be a great tool to complement traditional text-based interactions.